 Eroded landforms and aerial views of agricultural patterns inspire my work.
 Gold and silver jewelry pieces are fabricated, accented with gemstones, using techniques of fusing, forging, chasing, and reticulation.
 Each piece is a small-scale reflection of vast and intimate eroded surfaces.

-Roger Rimel has been a goldsmith and jewelry designer for over 30 years.
+Roger Rimel has been a goldsmith and jewelry designer for over 40 years.
 He exhibits his jewelry locally and nationally, teaches workshops, and maintains a studio in St. Louis, Missouri.
-His work is represented in numerous galleries.

 All jewelry work is one of a kind, designed and hand produced in my studio.
 Design styles may be repeated, but specific pieces are not duplicated.